AdrianDonohoe/pands-project/README.md

-# pands-project The Fisher Iris Dataset
+# PANDS project  - The Fisher Iris Dataset

 ## Introduction
 The Fisher Iris dataset is perhaps the best known database to be found in pattern recognition literature.[2]
 Although Ronald Fisher’s name is less well-known than some others, he was one of the twentieth century’s greatest scientists.